All VN applicants must pass the Test of Essential Academic Skills (TEAS) Version 6.

 Licensed Vocational Nurses are men and women who give direct patient care under the supervision of physicians, dentists, and registered nurses in a variety of health care settings such as clinics, long-term care, home health and in some cases acute care.
 Students who successfully complete the program will be eligible to take the NCLEX-PN examination to become a Licensed Vocational Nurse.

-This certificate program is three semesters in length and includes supervised clinical experience in local health care facilities.
+This program is three semesters in length and includes supervised clinical experience in local health care facilities.
 Students should be prepared to be in class or clinical as early as 6:30 am.
 Some classes may be scheduled in the evening hours and/or on weekends.
-In addition to the nursing courses each students must satisfactorily complete required general education courses which may be taken prior to or concurrently with nursing courses (CL 120 during the first semester, and Psych 101 during the third semester).
+In addition to the nursing courses, each student must satisfactorily complete required general education courses which may be taken prior to or concurrently with nursing courses (Psych 101 during the third semester).
 We strongly recommend that the general education courses be taken prior to the nursing courses.
 Basic computer skills are strongly recommended.

 Vocational nursing courses must be taken in sequence.
 A minimum grade of “C” or better is required for classroom (theory) classes and “CR” (credit) in laboratory/clinical courses in each nursing course to continue in the program.

 The Nursing Program policy supports the provision of reasonable accommodations to assist disabled students in the program.